rsonger/software-engineering-lab/_posts/2025-05-28-scene_graph.md

 Remember, we use a 4x4 matrix to represent 3D transformations and the numbers in the first three rows (indices 0, 1, and 2) of the last column (index 3) are the translation values for $x$, $y$, and $z$.
 So, we just extract the values from these indices and return them as the object's position.

-The `position` setter uses another Numpy array method called [`itemset()`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.itemset.html) which inserts values into a NDArray matrix.
+The `position` setter uses standard array notation to insert values into a NDArray matrix.
 In this way, we can directly set the position of an object without applying a translation matrix.

 ## Scene and Group